Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

-where $n^{(d)}$ is the number of subjects out of the total $N$ who reject the linearity test at delay $d$.
-This indicates the number of subjects exhibiting threshold nonlinearity at the specified delay. \(\mathbb{I}\left(n^{(d)} \geq 0.7 \times N \right)\) is an indicator function; it equals 1 when $n^{(d)}\geq 0.7 \times N$, meaning that the number of subjects rejecting linearity at delay $d$ equals or exceeds 70\% of the total subjects.
+where $s^{(d)}$ is the number of subjects out of the total number of subjects $S$ rejecting the linearity at delay $d$, $\tau$ is the group‑level prevalence rate.
+This indicates the number of subjects exhibiting threshold nonlinearity at the specified delay. \(\mathbb{I}\left(s^{(d)} \geq \tau S \right)\) is an indicator function; it equals 1 when $s^{(d)}\geq \tau S$, meaning that the number of subjects rejecting linearity at delay $d$ equals or exceeds $\tau $ (e.g., 70\%) of the total subjects.
 In practical terms, a higher TCI value suggests stronger threshold-based connectivity between the two channels, which is visualized in network diagrams with thicker lines representing stronger connections.
 The analysis procedure for calculating TCI involves the following steps: